Prosaround/Sakura-SMP/README.md

 Iris or Fabric must be Installed to use this mod pack.
 Replace 1.20.1 folder in .minecraft/Iris-reserved folder.
+Can be used outside of server too.
+Any further information, visit https://github.com/Prosaround/Sakura-SMP/wiki to see more.

 This mod pack includes: